Skip to main content

 Pipeline conditions

-Each pipeline requires a filter expression to identify events to process.
-If an event doesn't satisfy the expression for any pipelines, Lumi stores it without processing.
+You define the conditions to filter events that enter the pipeline.
+If an event doesn't satisfy the conditions for any pipeline, Lumi stores it without processing.
 Use Lumi query syntax to define filters on incoming event metadata or system attributes.

-The following syntax behavior applies to event conditions:
+The following syntax behavior applies to pipeline conditions:

 The following examples are valid event conditions: